himbeer-toni/WebGit/README.in.md

 ## Usage

-- **Repository List: (Level 1)** The landing page lists all git repositories under `$(REPODIR)` (default `/home/pi/gitrepos`).
+- **Repository List** (Level 1): The landing page lists all git repositories under `$(REPODIR)` (default `/home/pi/gitrepos`).
-- **Commit History: (Level 2)** Click a repository to see its commit history.
+- **Commit History** (Level 2): Click a repository to see its commit history.
-- **Commit Diff:**  (Level 3) Click a commit hash to see the full diff, color-coded.
+- **Commit Diff**  (Level 3): Click a commit hash to see the full diff, color-coded.
-- **Theme Switch:** Use the theme switcher (top right) to toggle between dark and light themes.
+- **Theme Selector:** Use the theme selector (top right) to toggle between dark and light themes.
+- **Font Selector:** Use the font selector (top right) to choose from a list of fonts.
 - **Navigation:** Use &#x25b2; to go up a level.
 Use &#x25c0; and &#x25b6; to hop between commits in the commit-diff-view (level 3).

 ### Self-contained

 PRODUCT is fully self-contained: it requires only a standard PHP installation and Git on the server (plus optional CSS for themes).
-There are no external dependencies or required PHP extensions beyond what is typically bundled with PHP itself. [^pandoc]
+There are no external dependencies[^pandoc] or required PHP extensions beyond what is typically bundled with PHP itself.

-[^pandoc]: To change the README, the command **pandoc** must be available to convert the markdown to HTML.
-On debian or ubuntu this can be installed using `sudo apt install pandoc`.
-Without pandoc "make" will fail.
-Changing the README is automatically caused by rebranding, as the name is changed in the README, so `make rebrand <new-name>` will need pandoc.
+[^pandoc]: For use as delivered.
+If you decide to rebrand the app, it must change (not only) the README to reflect the new name.
+Changing the README means README.md and README.html need to be re-created out of README.in.md.
+To create the HTML `make` needs `pandoc`.
+Long story short: If you want to rebrand the app, then `pandoc` is required.
+See the *Rebranding* section for further information.

 ## Git Binary Selection